partiallyordered/mojaloop-cli/README.md

     puppeteer primitives and CLI can be maintained in that repo, and this can be a slightly more general tool that doesn't require a puppeteer instance in the cluster, except when the puppeteer subcommand is used.
+- raw JSON output with -j
+- `mojaloop-cli participant somenonexistentparticipant create INR` can fail as follows:
+    ```
+    Error: Mojaloop API error: {"errorInformation":{"errorCode":"3003","errorDescription":"Add Party information error - Hub reconciliation account for the specified currency does not exist"}}
+    ```
+    when the Hub doesn't have an account in the correct currency.
+We should hint at the user as to how to resolve this.
+And possibly provide the option of creating a hun reconciliation account for said currency.
+Why ML doesn't just automatically have an account in each currency I do not know.
+Could be worth raising an issue.
+- build for various platforms in CI, publish binaries to GH releases.
+See if it's possible to have the released binary have the execute bit already set.
+Also, provide instructions for the easiest possible way of running it.
+- build and publish a docker image containing only the cli so people can use it from docker run.
+    Publish to GHCR and dockerhub.